After speaking on pornography in Toronto and Alberta, I’ve just returned from lecturing on intimacy in Vancouver, my third Canadian city this year.

 As always, the British Columbia Psychological Association was gracious and well-organized.
 About half of those in attendance had heard me speak there last year on infidelity and cybersex, which of course is a lovely compliment.

 Therapists are as interested in “intimacy” as everyone else.
 What exactly does it mean?
 How do we create it?
 Why is it so hard to maintain?
 Our patients have trouble talking about this magical thing—and so do professionals.
-So I wanted to give people a useful description, a vocabulary, and a way of working with people that empowered them, too.
+So I wanted to give people a useful description, a vocabulary, and a way of working with people that empowers them, too.

 The elements of intimacy that I discussed include: